FyraLabs-Graveyard/pungi/doc/configuration.rst

 **createrepo_num_workers**
     (*int*) -- how many concurrent ``createrepo`` workers to run.
 Value defaults to 3.

+**createrepo_database**
+    (*bool*) -- whether to create SQLite database as part of the repodata.
+This is only useful as an optimization for clients using Yum to consume to the repo.
+Default value depends on gather backend.
+For DNF it's turned off, for Yum the default is ``True``.

 **product_id** = None
     (:ref:`scm_dict <scm_support>`) -- If specified, it should point to a directory with certificates ``<variant_uid>-<arch>-*.pem``.
 This